ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Often we pass beside happiness without seeing it, without looking at it, or even if we have seen and looked at it, without recognizing it. — Alexandre Dumas
+> **Citacao:** Don't gain the world and lose your soul.
+Wisdom is better than silver and gold. — Bob Marley

 fim do arquivo